 Species Min-Max Protection Zone (m) (3,10,14) Indicative Protection Zone dates Notes Golden Eagle 750 - 1000 All year round Golden eagles are present in their breeding territories all year round.
 Nest building takes place from autumn to late winter with mating occurring between January and April (mainly March).
 For non-breeding roosts the buffer should be maintained as a minimum 2 hours before and 2 hours after sunset and sunrise respectively to avoid disturbance.
-Goldeneye 100 - 300 April - July (2) The young of goldeneye leave the nest soon after hatching (in May) and are taken to the water by the female.
+Goldeneye 100 - 300 April - July (2) are taken to the water by the female.
 They can often be taken a considerable distance from the nest site to the rearing area by the female (1, 2, 4).
 Goshawk 300 - 500 April-July (1), (3) (see notes) This does not include the pre-egg-laying period with birds occupying their territories from March.
 Most young fledge in July and are independent at about 70 days (approximately one month after fledging) (1, 4).
 Greenshank 300 - 400 April-July Eggs are laid from late April to late May with the average around mid-May in Scotland.
 Incubation period is around 24 days and chicks fledge at between 25 and 31 days old (7).
-Golden Plover 200 - 400 April - July (1) ly In Northern Scotland the first eggs are laid from mid-April but up to 2-3 weeks later Hen Harrier 500 - 750 All year round (1), (8) (see notes) breeding grounds in almost any month, although generally the return is March.
+Golden Plover 200 - 400 April - July (1) In Northern Scotland the first eggs are laid from mid-April but up to 2-3 weeks later Hen Harrier 500 - 750 All year round (1), (8) (see notes) The species is not fully migratory in Scotland and birds can be seen on breeding grounds in almost any month, although generally the return is in March.
 The first egg is usually laid between late April and mid-May but sometimes earlier.
-Early failures can see the replacement clutch not Honey Buzzard 500 - 600 Mid May- Sept (1), (4) Birds usually arrive on breeding grounds in mid- to late-May.
+Early failures can see the replacement clutch not complete until mid-June.
+Non-breeding roosts are important in pair formation and the 750 m buffer should be maintained as a minimum 1 hour before and 1 hour after sunset and sunrise respectively to avoid disturbance.
+Sudden noisy works should also be avoided at these times.
+Honey Buzzard 500 - 600 Mid May- Sept (1), (4) Birds usually arrive on breeding grounds in mid- to late-May.
 Eggs are laid in June to July with incubation lasting up to 37 days and the fledging period 40-44 days, meaning young usually fledge in September.
 Young return to the nest for food until they are about 55 days old and become independent from 75-100 days (1, 4).
 Kingfisher 50 - 100 April - July (1) (see notes) The breeding season of kingfisher is prolonged by multiple broods (normally 1-2 in Britain).
 Incubation is 19-21 days and the fledging period 23-27 days with young independent within a few days (1).
-Merlin 300 - 500 April - July Adults return to breeding sites in April (but sometimes earlier) with peak egg laying late May to early June in Scotland.
-Incubation is 28-32 days and fledging period 25-27 days, becoming independent two to four weeks later.
+Merlin 300 - 500 April - July July Adults return to breeding sites in April (but sometimes earlier) with peregg laying late May to early June in Scotland.
+Incubation is 28-32 days fledging period 25-27 days, becoming independent two to four weeks later.
 This means young birds will often still be dependent on their parents for food in August (1, 10).
 Osprey 500 - 750 March - August (2) Birds arrive at the nest site in late March/early April with eggs typically laid from mid-April to mid-May, although they can be laid in early April.
 Incubation takes five to six weeks (35-43 days) and fledging 50-55 days, young being dependent for a further 10-20 days at least.
 Early nesters would therefore fledge in July with later birds fledging in August with young possibly still being dependent in early September (1,11,12).